emilyvomacka/lost-and-safe/README.md

 Surfaced 0 times previously
 ```

-LSDB v2 (in progress!) will encrypt input to provide an extra measure of lost-ness, and rate-limit retrievals.
+LSDB v2 (in progress!) will encrypt input to provide an extra measure of lostness, and rate-limit retrievals.
 It may eventually evolve to a web app.

 ### Building
 Create a build directory within the project.
 From the build directory, run `cmake --build .`

 ### Installing
 From your build directory, run `cmake --install .`

+### Many thanks to
+@ntietz for the design insights, @PaulBatchelor for the C++ support, and the terrific @recursecenter community.